SynthDAO/snx-limit-orders/specs/Contract.md

 ```

 This function can be called by anyone using any valid orderID as long as the conditions are met.

-1. Requires `tx.gasprice` to be smaller or equal to the order's `maxGasPrice`.
-2. Attempts to execute the user's order on the Synthetix exchange.
+It attempts to execute the user's order on the Synthetix exchange.

 If the output destination amount is larger than or equal to the order's `minDestinationAmount`:

 1. The output amount is forwarded to the order submitter's address.
-2. This transaction's submitter address is refunded for this transaction's gas cost from the user's wei deposit
+2. This transaction's submitter address is refunded for this transaction's gas cost + the `executionFee` amount from the user's wei deposit.
 3. The remainder of the wei deposit is forwarded to the order submitter's address
 4. `Execute` event is emitted for node operators including the `orderID`